mattdesl/yyz/README.md

 ## More

 This is very early stages, and might not go anywhere, or it might go somewhere.
-The main motivation here is modularization of generative art code, fast iterative development, and eventual GUI and "no-code" wrappers with color pickers, sliders, component wiring, etc.
+The main motivation here is modularization of generative art code, fast iterative development, agnostic render outputs (SVG, Canvas, WebGL, JSON, GLTF, etc), and eventual GUI and "no-code" wrappers with color pickers, sliders, component wiring, etc.

 ## License